1990 New York Giants season: Week 8: vs. Washington Redskins

 At home in front of 75,321 fans, the Giants played the Washington Redskins in Week 8.
 Each team totaled 16 first downs, four punts and five penalties, and the difference in time of possession was less than one minute.
 However, the Giants committed no turnovers while coercing three from the Redskins.
 Giants cornerback Everson Walls intercepted two passes—including one that he returned for his first career touchdown—and free safety Greg Jackson intercepted another.
 Walls' interception set up a Giants touchdown and a 14–0 lead in the second quarter.
-Jackson then intercepted a pass in the end zone in the third quarter to preserve a 14–10 lead, and Walls returned his second interception 28 yards for a touchdown that made the score 21–10 and put the game of reach in the fourth quarter.
+Jackson then intercepted a pass in the end zone in the third quarter to preserve a 14–10 lead, and Walls returned his second interception 28 yards for a touchdown that made the score 21–10 and put the game out of reach in the fourth quarter.